Explaining excitable population dynamics in bark beetles: From life history to large, episodic outbreaks: Introduction

-A key element of this paper is a nonlinear dynamical model that captures key MPB life history traits.
-In this section, we review the traits with a view towards qualitative features that should be emphasized in the model.
-Here, \textit{life history traits} refers to the nonstandard aspects of MPB's host-parasitoid interaction with lodgepole pine, including the ways in which MPB ``decides'' about what trees to attack, and how MPB responds to variation in the density of host trees and conspecific beetles.
-Our list of life history traits is not exhaustive.
-Previous research has identified some traits that do not show up as a clear pattern in our data, or traits that we cannot feasibly incorporate into our models.
+A key element of this paper is a nonlinear dynamical model that captures key features of MPB biology.
+In this section, we review life history with a view toward features that should be emphasized in the model, like the ways in which MPB ``decides'' about what trees to attack, and how MPB responds to variation in the density of host trees and conspecific beetles.
+Our list is not exhaustive.
+Previous research has identified some biological processes that do not show up as a clear pattern in our data, or that we cannot feasibly incorporate into our models.
 These are discussed further in Appendix \ref{Additional model justification}.

-It is worth keeping in mind that what counts as a life history trait is somewhat a matter of perspective.
-As we will discuss, both MPB's \textit{stand-dependent dispersal} and \textit{large-tree attack preference} could potentially stem from its inability to chemically sense small trees; are these two separate life-history traits, or one combined trait?
-We take a pragmatic approach, favoring traits that are conceptually separable and traits that can be independently manipulated in our mechanistic model.